Flood Risk Assessment

-When you need to perform an FRA
+When to Perform an FRA

-All UK developments within a medium to high probability flood zone require an FRA to be completed.
+All UK property developments within a medium to high probability flood zone require an FRA to be completed.
 Each flood zone represents a probability of river and sea flooding, ignoring the presence of defences.
 Find out which flood zone your development is in using the UK Environment Agency’s online tool.

-What is involved in an FRA
+What is involved in a flood assessment

 Completing a flood risk assessment involves a systematic process before proceeding with any major decision.
 Here are the three essential stages in conducting a comprehensive flood risk assessment:

 Stage 1: Flood Mapping and Planning